-In current paper, we carried out numerical simulations on the passive control of hypersonic boundary-layer transition using regular porous coating.
+In the current paper, we carried out numerical simulations on the passive control of hypersonic boundary-layer transition using regular porous coating.
 The stabilization of a Mach 5.92 flat-plate boundary layer by using regular coating is first studied for perfect gas flow.
 The results show that, at approximately the same porosity, regular coating is weaker in first-mode destabilization and second-mode stabilization than felt-metal coating.
 The porosity decrease of regular coating leads to even weaker first-mode destabilization and second-mode stabilization.
-The results also show that the first-mode destabilization decreases as the phase angle of admittance decreases and the thermochemical non-equilibrium of hypersonic flows may affect the stabilization efficiency of regular coating.
+The results also show that the first-mode destabilization weakens as the phase angle of admittance decreases and the thermochemical non-equilibrium of hypersonic flows may affect the stabilization efficiency of regular coating.
 Therefore, numerical simulations based on perfect gas flow may not be enough.
 The effects of thermochemical non-equilibrium flow including internal energy excitations, translation-vibration energy relaxation, and chemical reactions among different species need to be considered.

-A high-order shock-fitting non-equilibrium flow solver based on 5-species air chemistry and recent thermal property models is applied to DNS of strong shock and turbulence interactions.
+A high-order shock-fitting non-equilibrium flow solver based on 5-species air chemistry and recent thermal property models has been developed.
 The code is implemented based on a two-temperature model.
 It is assumed that translational and rotational energy modes are in equilibrium at the translational temperature whereas vibration energy, electronic energy, and free electron energy are in equilibrium at the vibration temperature.
-The code package has been validated.

 The high-order non-equilibrium solver is being applied to numerical simulation of a Mach 12.56 boundary layer over a blunted wedge of 20 degree.
 Thermochemical non-equilibrium effects of hypersonic flows on the steady base flow are investigated by comparing numerical results of perfect gas flows and thermochemical non-equilibrium flow.
-Unsteady simulations on the passive control of hypersonic non-equilibrium boundary-layer transition using regular porous coating are currently ongoing.
+The results show that thermochemical non-equilibrium may affect the stabilization of hypersonic boundary-layer transition by changing Reynolds number and stability characteristics.